-Cheyenne is Deputy Editor at Input covering the messy, beautiful, sometimes terrifying crossroads of human culture and technology.
+Cheyenne covers the messy, beautiful, sometimes terrifying crossroads of human culture and technology.
 CES’s Final Girl, if you will.
-From Big Tech accountability and innovation as a means for social progress to the offbeat gadgets and virtual spaces that provide us necessary escapes, she approaches reporting with a focus on community care and empowerment.
-Her amorphous beat also includes chronic illness, sex tech, marijuana, and comics.
+From Big Tech accountability and innovation as a means for social progress to the offbeat gadgets and virtual spaces that provide us with necessary escapes, she aims to uplift and inform by way of thoughtful, ground-level reporting.
+Her focus also includes chronic illness, sex tech, marijuana, and all things spooky.

 What counts as "dangerous content" on Facebook?
 Mark Zuckerberg couldn't tell you

 The Facebook CEO has come repeatedly under fire for his site's role in the spread of hate speech and misinformation

 Google’s Pixel 4 event brought no surprises (and that’s okay)